quisquous/cactbot/docs/RaidbossGuide.md

 More commonly, however, a regex replacement is used instead of a bare regex.
 Helper functions defined in [regexes.js](https://github.com/quisquous/cactbot/blob/master/resources/regexes.js) take the parameters that would otherwise be extracted via match groups.
-From here, the functions automagically construct the regex that should be matched against.
+From here, the functions automatically construct the regex that should be matched against.

 **regexFr**
 Example of a locale-based regular expression for the 'fr' locale.
 If `Options.Language == 'fr'`, then `regexFr` (if it exists) takes precedence over `regex`.
 Otherwise, it is ignored.
 This is only an example for french, but other locales behave the same, e.g. regexEn, regexKo.

-(Locale regexes do not have a defined ordering.
+Locale regexes do not have a defined ordering.
 Current practice is to order them as `de`, `fr`, `ja`, `cn`, `ko`, however.
-Additionally, as with bare `regex` elements, current practice is to use regex replacements instead.)
+Additionally, as with bare `regex` elements, current practice is to use regex replacements instead.

+(Ideally, at some point in the future, we could get to the point where we don't need individual locale regexes.
+Instead, we could use the translations provided in the `timelineReplace` object to do this automagically.
+We're not there yet, but there's always someday.)

 **condition: function(data, matches)**
 Activates the trigger if the function returns `true`.
 If it does not return `true`, nothing is shown/sounded/run.
 If multiple functions are present on the trigger, this has first priority to run.